 The journalism class, an honors level elective, meets on Monday nights from 6:30-9:00 p.m., with the exception of monthly layout classes, which last several hours for editors.
 The purpose of the class is to produce the school newspaper, The Independent; therefore, interested students must be strong writers who pay close attention to English conventions and are able to work independently and meet deadlines.
 The final grade will be the average of the four quarterly grades received for the year.
-Prerequisite: A final grade of B or above in English the previous teacher. year and a co omplet ted application, inclu ding a reco mmen dation from the student 's c current Engl lish 31
+Prerequisite: A final grade of B or above in English the previous year and a completed application, including a recommendation from the student's current English teacher.